nathanreyes/v-calendar/docs/layouts.md

 ## Week Numbers :tada:

-Show iso week numbers in the calendar using the `show-weeknumbers` prop.
+Show week numbers in the calendar using the `show-weeknumbers` prop.

 <guide-layouts-weeknumbers />